Austoe6/tech-blog/src/content/blog/2018-07-08-easy-steps-to-follow-when-installing-cracked-apps-games-and-windows-programs.md

 You will need an Winrar (or a zip file extraction programs for most games) Winzip and ultraiso burn.

-This is not for all programs and also not for any program, it is a **general rule** for all programs and games.
+This may not apply for all programs, but it's a **general rule** for all programs and games.